10 Tips On How To Take Good Picture

 It doesn’t matter if you are a beginner or a high-end DSLR photographer if you take certain facts into consideration then you can take a very nice picture.

 10 years ago we don’t have digital cameras we used to have those expensive films, and taking pictures with those cameras at that time was really very hard.
 Where you don’t know how a photo will result unless you have your film developed.
 All lights and shadows are to be seen while clicking the pictures and nothing can be done later on.

 With the advent of Digital cameras photography has become very easy, where you can view the image you have clicked immediately and can klick hundreds of images just for your practice and at no extra cost.

 So here are 10 tips we are sharing with you, which will result in getting a perfect photo.

 1. Holding the camera properly

-The first rule is holding the camera properly and not to let it shake while clicking pictures else you will end up in getting a blurred image.
-You can minimize this by making a firm grip at the camera by the right hand and focusing it with your left hand.
-Bring the camera closer to your body and minimize the body movement.
+The first rule is holding the camera properly and not letting it shake while clicking pictures else you will end up getting a blurred image.
+You can minimize this by making a firm grip on the camera with the right hand and focusing it with your left hand.
+Bring the camera closer to your body and minimize body movement.

 You can use the wrist strap as an extra shield against dropping the camera.
 There is a VR (Vibration Reduction) mode in Nikon’s camera for an extra sharp image.